IsaacMalin/WatchmanZ/README.md

 # The Watchman
-This is a project that uses cameras together with other sensors such as vibration and motion sensors to determine if an intruder is trying to get into your room.
+This is a project that combines different types of cameras that can be used on a raspberry pi single board computer such as ip cameras, pi camera and usb camera together with other sensors such as vibration sensors, motion sensors and remote controlled swiches to monitor events and notify a user via telegram, sms or gsm call.